Paul Jewell: Wigan Athletic

 In June 2001, Jewell made his return to management with ambitious Division Two club Wigan Athletic.
 In his second season as manager (2002–03) the club won the Division Two championship and entered the upper half of the English professional football league system for the first time ever.
 They were near the top of Division One throughout the 2003–04 season but were pipped to a playoff place on the final day of the season by Crystal Palace—who went on to win the playoffs.

 On the final day of the 2004–05 Championship season, Jewell's Athletic side clinched promotion to the Premier League bringing top-flight football to the Lancashire town for the first time.
 For the 2005–06 season, Jewell's side lost their first game at home to Chelsea via a last-minute winner from Hernán Crespo but won their first match two games later at home to Sunderland.
 They contested the League Cup final against Manchester United on 26 February 2006 but went down 4–0.

 On 11 February 2007 during the aftermath of Wigan's defeat at the hands of Arsenal, Jewell accused referee Phil Dowd of failing to award Wigan a penalty and for allowing what appeared to be an offside goal.
 After the game Jewell was charged by the FA for improper conduct regarding his verbally insulting the referee.
 For this offence Jewell was fined £2,000 and given a two match touchline ban (suspended for 12 months).
-A second charge relating to the same referee was brought by the Football Association, and was heard on 16 May 2007 and was found not proven.
+A second charge relating to the same referee was brought by the Football Association, heard on 16 May 2007, and was found not proven.

 On the final day of the 2006–07 season, Jewell steered Wigan safe from relegation after a win against Sheffield United at Bramall Lane on 13 May 2007.
-A day later, Jewell resigned as Wigan manager due to health reasons.
+A day later, Jewell resigned as Wigan manager for health reasons.